SciML/Catalyst.jl/docs/src/catalyst_applications/bifurcation_diagrams.md

 - The steady state guess in `u_guess` does not actually have to fulfil the conserved concentrations provided in `u0`.

 !!! note
-    Computing bifurcation diagrams for [hierarchical models created using compostability](@ref compositional_modeling), that also contain conservations laws, is currently not supported.
+    Computing bifurcation diagrams for [hierarchical models created by composing multiple systems](@ref compositional_modeling), that also contain conservations laws, is currently not supported.
 For these, please [flatten](@ref api_network_extension_and_modification) the system first.

 ---